kannans89/RustRepo/10_DecisionMaking/10_DecisionMaking.md

 ## Match Statement

- The match statement checks a current value is matching from a list of values, this is very much similar to the switch statement in the C language.In the first place, notice that the expression following the match keyword doesn’t have to be enclosed in parentheses.
+ The match statement checks a current value is matching from a list of values, this is very much similar to the switch statement in the C language.
+In the first place, notice that the expression following the match keyword doesn’t have to be enclosed in parentheses.

  The syntax is shown below.